-Are you brave enough to face your fears at the Anne Arundel County Fair’s 30th annual Halloween Happening?
+Are you brave enough to face your fears at the Anne Arundel County Fair’s annual Halloween Happening?
 The $15 admission gains you entry to the Haunted Barn, which then leads to the Haunted Maze, and finally you can board the Haunted Hayride!
 Children 6 and under are Free.
-Dates open: October 11th, 12th, 13th, 18th, 19th, 20th, 25th, 26th, and 26th.
-The attraction is open 7 PM to 10 PM on Fridays and Saturdays, and 7 PM to 9 PM on Sundays!
+Open on weekends.

 Bedlam in the Boro